NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Experiments

 \subsection{Implementation Details}

-Sampling points on the sphere to capture the contribution values is achieved using Fibonacci sphere sampling~\cite{article_fibonacci_sphere_sampling}, where each point is then scaled uniformly between the minimum and maximum distance determined for each asset, as described in \cref{method:extraction}.
-The random offset is then applied to the center point of the object, with no offset being applied when the object is at its minimum distance.
-At other distances, the offset is scaled by linearly interpolating between zero and the ratio between the minimum and maximum scale of the object.
-The embedding for each Gaussian is produced by a small MLP consisting of two layers, each with 32 neurons, and outputs a 6D feature vector.
-We optimize using Adam~\cite{article_adam}, with an initial learning rate of 2e-3 that decays to 2e-4 via a scheduler.
+We sample 2000 views on the unit sphere using Fibonacci sampling, which yields full coverage with 5\textdegree~cones.
+Each point is uniformly scaled between the per-asset minimum and maximum distances (see \cref{method:extraction}).
+The random offset is then applied to the object's center point, with no offset when the object is at its minimum distance.
+At other distances, the offset is scaled by linearly interpolating between 0 and the ratio of the object's minimum and maximum scales.
+Both MLPs have two hidden layers with 32 neurons and ReLU activations, but differ in the number of outputs (one for the visibility MLP and six for the embedding MLP).
+For training, we use a customized BCE loss that weights each occurrence by its frequency in the batch, and we use the Adam optimizer~\cite{article_adam} with an initial learning rate of 2e-3 that decays to 2e-4 via a scheduler.
 The scheduler applies a cosine warm-up for the first 20\% of iterations, followed by an exponential decay until completion.
 Batch size is $2^{19}$, with samples drawn across views and Gaussians.
+For all renderings, we match the original 3DGS blending behavior~\cite{kerbl3Dgaussians}, \ie, skip fragments with $\alpha<\frac{1}{255}$ and use 1e-4 as the transmittance threshold for early stopping.